Python3 program to find closest

 root.right.right = newnode(6)

 print(“Deepest Right Leaf Node ::”,

 Time Complexity : O(n)

-- Find the Deepest Node in a Binary Tree
+- Find the node with minimum value in a Binary Search Tree

-- Iterative program to count leaf nodes in a Binary Tree
+- Program to count leaf nodes in a binary tree

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.